As humans, we usually accept as a given that we can eat just about anything, and therefore we are omnivores.

 Causes clogged arteries

 Clogged arteries or atherosclerosis is really a term to describe the buildup of plaque inside the coronary arteries, restricting blood flow.
 This accumulation of plaque comes primarily from cholesterol and saturated fat.
-Plant foods have zero cholesterol and very little saturated fat.
+Plant foods have no cholesterol and very little saturated fat.

 Increases bad cholesterol